VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 00.03.06 =

+Official release of Threshold Raffle Game via shortcode.
+(Yes you can use Coinhive to do a RNG raffle now) See VYPS menu page instruction on how to implement.
+Minor fixes to formatting.
+Prep for Public Log Pagination system.

 = 00.03.03 =

-Emergency hotfix with users panel.
+Emergency hotfix with WP users panel.
 Nothing to see here.
+Some minor security updates with POST catches.

 = 00.02.09 =